markhillard/Snap/README.md

 ### Base Styles

-I've created a set of "sanitized" styles to get started with.
+Snap comes with a set of "sanitized" styles to get started with.
 Included is a modified CSS reset, neutral styles for typography, block &amp; inline quotations, links, lists, images, buttons, and form elements as well as other miscellaneous "helper" classes.

 These are all inside a separate stylesheet, so just delete it if you'd like to start from scratch.